 An immediate way to help accelerate adoption of advanced AD projects in the Columbia Basin is “via federal/state assistance through infrastructure improvements and grants/loans,” explains Weisberg.
 “The national shift to methane fuels will address some of the impediments such as filling stations and natural gas vehicle availability, but stable, long-term policy incentives from the state and federal government will continue to be needed for the success of these projects.”

-Nicholas Kennedy is a recent graduate with a MS in Biological Systems Engineering from Washington State University.
-To review the entire feasibility study report, “Renewable Natural Gas and Nutrient Recovery Feasibility for DeRuyter Dairy,” download it at http://csanr.wsu.edu/publications/deRuyterFeasibilityStudy.pdf.
+Nicholas Kennedy is a graduate with a MS in Biological Systems Engineering from Washington State University.
+To review the entire feasibility study report, “Renewable Natural Gas and Nutrient Recovery Feasibility for DeRuyter Dairy,” download http://csanr.wsu.edu/publications/deRuyterFeasibilityStudy.pdf.